Steps to Complete Your Application as a First-year Student

 Academic Scholarships or Opportunity Grants for incoming first-year students range from $0 to $15,000.
 Students who apply to Eastern are considered for an academic scholarship or grant upon acceptance.
 Scholarship amount is based on class rank and/or high school cumulative GPA, SAT scores, references and essay(s).
 Renewable through yearly criteria.

-College of Arts and Sciences Expectations for Admittance
+Expectations for Admittance

 Eastern University expects students to have followed a college preparatory curriculum in their secondary education, including courses in humanities, mathematics, laboratory sciences and social studies.
 The University will consider students for admission based on the following criteria: